mangtronix/MusicDevices/WeeklySchedule.md

 Video tutorials:
 - [Music Devices Fusion 0 - Installation](https://youtu.be/5us5B8Kd23A?si=is5FpoX7s-aixaB-)
     - Downloading / accessing Fusion app
+    - Note: you might not have access to the Music Devices project - I'm working on it
 - [Music Devices Fusion 1 - Basic modeling](https://www.youtube.com/watch?v=-jZU_3DBTc4)
     - Follow tutorial to create the knob
     - Expand the knob by adding more shapes, text, etc to turn it into something unique